MichaelTMatthews/Jax2D/docs/scene.md

 ```

 # Editing a Scene
-While you can edit a scene manually by changing the parameters
+While you can edit a scene manually by changing the parameters, we recommend using the functions provided in `jax2d.scene` to edit a state.

+!!! danger "Environment Size"
+    Note, if the environment state has the maximum number of a certain entity type (e.g. polygons) and you try to add another one, it will result in a no-op.

 ::: jax2d.scene